Buyer Database · Production Company · Updated

 Does Legendary Entertainment accept unsolicited scripts or pitches?

-How does Legendary attach to and develop projects?
+How does Legendary Entertainment attach to and develop projects?

-Legendary typically enters projects as a producer and co-financier, often partnering with rights holders or intermediary production companies that have already secured underlying IP.
-In the case of Danny and the Dinosaur, HarperCollins Productions optioned the media rights from the Authors Guild Foundation and then brought Legendary in to develop the content for screen.
-Legendary subsequently acquired the book series rights directly, reflecting its preference for controlling IP at the source.
+Legendary develops projects by acquiring or partnering on established IP.
+In the case of Danny and the Dinosaur, HarperCollins Productions first optioned the media rights from the Authors Guild Foundation, then brought Legendary in to develop the content for screen; Legendary subsequently acquired the book series rights directly.
+This pattern, rights-holder or intermediary initiating contact, then Legendary stepping in as producer and co-financier, reflects the company's typical development approach for franchise-ready material.

 What is Legendary Entertainment currently producing?